 Rogue River, Southern Oregon

 The Paddled Pub, a tour company based in Grants Pass, takes you seven miles down the scenic Rogue River on a 20-foot custom raft designed for relaxation.
 Hop in, kick back and soak up the views while a guide steers from the back.
-First stop is Climate City Brewing Company, a newish brewpub in a historic brewery building in Grants Pass.
-You can buy a crowler (a 32-ounce machine-sealed can of freshly tapped beer) of Yellow Belly Blonde or Hyperion Porter there and enjoy on board, with snacks provided.
+Before boarding, the trip stops at Climate City Brewing Company in a historic building in Grants Pass.
+You can buy a crowler (a 32-ounce, machine-sealed can of freshly tapped beer) of Yellow Belly Blonde or Hyperion Porter to enjoy aboard, with snacks provided.

 Cascade Lakes, Central Oregon

 Maybe a canoe is more your style?
-Wanderlust Tours’ Brews & Views Canoe Tour lets you explore some of the best spots on the Cascade Lakes, some accessible only by paddling into the fingers, coves, bays and wetlands.
+Wanderlust Tours’ Brews & Views Canoe Tour lets you explore some of the best spots on the Cascade Lakes, some of which are accessible only by paddling into the fingers, coves, bays and wetlands.
 Spend two hours on this pristine mountain lake, paddling around or popping in for a refreshing dip.
-Your naturalist guide comes with a cooler of craft beers for you to taste from Cascade Lakes Brewing Company, part of the Bend Ale Trail.
+Your naturalist guide will bring a cooler of craft beers from Cascade Lakes Brewing Company, one of more than two dozen stops along the Bend Ale Trail.

 Willamette River, Willamette Valley

-You’ll get a good workout on the Paddle and Brew River Tour, by Cascadia Expeditions in Corvallis, which takes you by kayak down the Willamette River to one of the city’s three fabulous craft breweries — Mazama Brewing, Block 15 Brewing or Sky High Brewing — with a few stops along the way for beer pairings with meat and cheese plates.
-Your guide will talk about the ecology of the watershed, teeming with wildlife like bald eagles and herons, river otter and beaver.
+You’ll get a good workout on the Paddle and Brew River Tour from Cascadia Expeditions in Corvallis, which takes you by kayak down the Willamette River to one of the city’s three fabulous craft breweries — Mazama Brewing, Block 15 Brewing Company or Sky High Brewing — with a few stops along the way for beer pairings with meat and cheese plates.
+Your guide will talk about the ecology of the watershed, which teems with wildlife like bald eagles, herons, river otters and beaver.
 Paddlers are encouraged to dive in for a swim.

 McKenzie River, Willamette Valley

-If fishing floats your boat — but not without assistance — you might like the Sip n’ Float summer package by a local fishing tour guide.
+If fishing floats your boat — but not without assistance — you might like the Sip ’N Float summer package from a local fishing guide.
 Bring your favorite beverage to stow in the cooler on board and try your hand at catching salmon, trout or steelhead.
 Discounts are available if you bring a bottle from a partnering winery.
-Or just sink into the red loveseat and indulge in the lazy afternoon — you’ll be hard-pressed to have a more relaxing day all summer.
+Or just sink into the red loveseat and indulge in the lazy afternoon.
+You’ll be hard-pressed to have a more relaxing day all summer.